Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 [01:40:52]: All required keys, certificates and provisioning profiles are installed 🙌
 ```

-> If you had any problem with GitHub and the necessary permissions, maybe this [post](https://medium.com/@litoarias/token-authentication-requirements-for-git-operations-5fdd8a6f6e7c) will help you to generate authentication tokens for git.
+> If you experienced any problem with GitHub and the necessary permissions, maybe this [post](https://medium.com/@litoarias/token-authentication-requirements-for-git-operations-5fdd8a6f6e7c) will help you to generate authentication tokens for git.

 Generated certificates and provisioning profiles are uploaded to the certificates repository resources